-Prerequisites: PHYS 1120 or (PHYS 1101 with a B or better)

-Co-requisites: MATH 2321 MATH 2321
+Prerequisites: PHYS 1120 or (PHYS 1101 with a B or better) Co-requisites: MATH 2321 MATH 2321 Attributes: QUAN Transferable (refer to transfer guide)

 Intermediate Electricity and Magnetism

 Students will learn the principles of electricity and magnetism at an intermediate level.
 Topics covered are: electrostatic forces and fields, electric potential, capacitance and dielectrics, DC and AC circuits, magnetic fields, magnetic properties of materials, an introduction to semiconductor devices and Maxwell's equations.